balderdashy/sails-docs/concepts/Middleware/ConventionalDefaults.md

 # Conventional Defaults

 Sails comes bundled with a suite of conventional HTTP middleware, ready to use.
 You can, of course, disable, override, rearrange, or append to it, but the pre-installed stack is perfectly acceptable for most apps in development or production.
-Below is a list of the standard HTTP middleware functions that comes bundled in Sails in the order they execute every time the server receives an incoming HTTP request:
+Below is a list of the standard HTTP middleware functions that come bundled in Sails, in the order they execute every time the server receives an incoming HTTP request:

  HTTP Middleware Key       | Purpose :------------------------ |:------------